AlexVCS/100-days-of-code/log.md

 **Thoughts** Some days are hard to code but coding through it is the best way to make dreams a reality.

 **Link(s) to work**: N/A (for now)

+### Day 47: December 18th, 2020

+**Today's Progress**: Started a new project about mangoes.
+I'll include info about some of my favorite varities and style it using Tailwind CSS.
+Will make it have slideshow controls to go forward and backward.
+Going with vanilla JS to start and may build it out differently later.
+Tinkered with the phonebook more too.

+**Thoughts** Excited to keep coding and improving.

+**Link(s) to work**: https://github.com/AlexVCS/Mango-Project